zenml-io/zenml/docs/book/introduction/core-concepts.md

 The configuration of each pipeline, step and produced artifacts are all tracked within the metadata store.
 The metadata store is an SQL database, and can be `sqlite` or `mysql`.

+ZenML puts a lot of emphasis on guaranteed tracking of inputs across pipeline steps.
+The strict, fully automated, and deeply built-in tracking enables some powerful features - e.g. reproducibility.

 ## Metadata

 Metadata are the pieces of information tracked about the pipelines, experiments and configurations that you are running